markjwbecker/SteadyStateBVAR/README.md

 whatever we can imagine.
 To showcase this, in the last section we extend the Steady-State BVAR model of Clark (2011), which is an extension of the original model (Villani, 2009).
 And this is done without asking Professor Villani for derivations.
-I just simply write the model formulas, put some priors on my parameters, and Stan does the rest!
+I just simply wrote the model formulas, put some priors on the parameters, and Stan did the rest!

 ## Installation